 Here Jamie was schooled in the fundamentals of product development and international garment production.
-She found herself growing up through the ranks of Tommy Hilfiger where she got her first taste of her entrepreneurial passion while being given the rare opportunity to help start up multiple divisions during the company’s most formative years.
+Soon after she found herself growing up through the ranks of Tommy Hilfiger where she got her first taste of her entrepreneurial passion while being given the rare opportunity to help start up several divisions during the company’s most formative years.

 INSIDE ANN’S BUDGET SHOP

-Jamie delivers to her clients in a strategic and innovative capacity.
+Jamie delivers purpose to her clients in a strategic and innovative capacity.